mehfuzh/MHTextField/README.md

-MHTextbox
+MHTextField
 =========

-UITextBox extension with built-In toolbar and scrolling support.
+UITextField extension with built-In toolbar, validation and scrolling support.